ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 When the joycon appears as a light grey rotating image, the Switch wants you to pair it with a second joycon before it will show up.
 For our purposes we do not pair joycons together since you can just use the Pro Controller instead.

-There are two ways to exit the gripo menu as a joycon without pairing it with a 2nd joycon:
+There are two ways to exit the grip menu as a joycon without pairing it with a 2nd joycon:

 **Enter Horizontal Mode:**